Main navigation | Main content

 There are a number of summer research programs in different disciplines at the U of MN.
 In addition, institutions around the country provide opportunities for students to do full time research projects during the summer.
 You can go here for a list of some of the U of MN programs.
 Other useful links include the CIC Summer Research Opportunities Program, the McNair Scholars programs, NSF Research Experiences for Undergraduates,and NIH funded programs.
 You can find other summer opportunities by searching the web.
 Deadlines are approaching rapidly (most are in February or March).

-The deadline for UROP proposals for research and creative activities in Spring 2015 is October 6, 2014.
+The deadline for UROP proposals for research and creative activities in Summer or Fall 2015 is February 23, 2015.